SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 Note that the funding rate is calculated prior to updating the skew factor (which itself depends on the daily funding rate), so the skew factor is always the one calculated for the previous time period.

-At the end of the funding period $Delta t$, the vault and long side balances are updated as follows (ignoring profits and losses):
+At the end of the funding period $Delta t$, the vault and long side balances are updated as follows (ignoring @pnl):

 $
   B_"vault"_(t_2) &= B_"vault"_(t_1) + F_(t_1,t_2) \